lyudchik/LoseIt/docs/system design/System design.md

 3. Show matches at search page;
 4. Return to paragraph 5 of main thread.
 #### 2.2.4\.Add meal information <a name = "2.2.4"> </a>
-**Description:** Use case "Add meal information" allows user to add meal and edit data about nutrients.
+**Description:** Use case "Add meal information" allows user to add meal and edit data about nutrients.<br>
 **Flow of events:**

 **Main thread:**